john-k-walton/Prologue-Oscillators/README.md

 # Prologue Plaits Oscillators
 This is a collection of digital oscillators based on Peter Allwin's work porting Emilie Gillet's wonderful Plaits code to the Korg Prologue.
+Plaits is a collection of DSP algorythms, wavetables, and traditional synthesis models combined together in one of the most popular macro oscillators in the eurorack world.
+These models aren't "load and go" they're complicated DSP algorythms with interesting twists, sweet spots, and chaotic turns - see the manual included ofor a description of each algorythm and what the controrls do.
+They are hours of interesting discovery and manipulation. for ease of use every model has the same control structure - learn one, learn them all! but the controls will take you in vastly different spaces.... and sometime, you'll make some music along the way :0) enjoy!

 Plaits algorythmic models use four inputs to express the wide ranging sonic landscape.
 Currenty provided are four sets of of zipfiles:

 Plaits_LFO2.zip - based entirely on Peter's original work with a builtin LFO2.
 The version provided here completes the entire set of Plaits models - with the exception of the Speech model (still in progress).
 This set also contins the following new models from the noisey set: Filtered Noise, Particle Noise, Bass Drum, Snare, Hi Hat, Modal (the "Minirings" Modal synthesis), Swarm (Granular Cloud of Saws). these new models have their sweet sonic spot, but they quickly range into chaotic, noisey, and intersting spaces. some level setting may be necessary.